Thursday, 7 January 2016

 “the 'points' (or point-instants) that the mathematician needs are not simple, but are structures composed of events, made up for the convenience of the mathematician”.

 This is an articulation of structural realism, not a realism about or towards things.
 Not only that: when Russell tells us that these structures are “made up for the convenience of the mathematician”, this too sounds like some kind of constructivism – ontic structural constructivism!
 Then again, the word "structural" (or "structuralism") is, in itself, a tacit commitment to some kind of constructivism.

 It is clear that Russell has taken the idea of a “centre” omitting radiations from Werner Heisenberg.
 Russell tells us that

 “Heisenberg regards a piece of matter as a centre from which radiations travel outward”.

 These radiations constitute the realism of this picture in that “radiations are supposed really to occur”.
 However, the irrealism (as it were) about things (or about centres) is put when Russell argues that the matter at their centre is reduced to a mere mathematical fiction.

 Russell puts what can be called the Kantian stance on these issues and problems.
-Basically Russell believes that all we have are what he calls the “effects of a thing-in-itself”.
-And thus Russell comes to the conclusion (as contemporary ontic structural realists have done) that if we only have access to effects (or to external properties), then why not factor out that distinction between thing-in-itself (or intrinsic properties) and its effects (i.e., external properties).
+Basically, Russell believes that all we have are what he calls the “effects of a thing-in-itself”.
+Thus Russell comes to the conclusion (as contemporary ontic structural realists have done) that if we only have access to effects (or to external properties), then why not factor out that distinction between thing-in-itself (or intrinsic properties) and its effects (i.e., external properties).

 We can now ask about those effects.
 What is left of the things-in-themselves?
 In terms of the science of this issue, Russell writes: